audiracmichelle/website/content/home/projects.md

 ## 8+ε years working in data-driven modeling

-Click on the projects below to learn more.
+Click on a project's name or image to learn more: